JackaPacka/sat-sudoku-puzzle-solver/README.md

 2. Select the **Solve** button to see the solution to the puzzle.

 You can also select the **Clear** button to clear the puzzle and input your own puzzle.

+## What I Used

+1. React
+2. logic-solver
+3. AWS Amplify (To host the website)